Astute-Systems/MediaX/README.md

 [![License](https://img.shields.io/badge/licence-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)
 # Real Time Protocol in C++
-This code implements RFC4421 RTP (Real Time Protocol) Payload Format for Uncompressed Video but is mandated by the UK MoD as part of DEF STAN 00-82 (VIVOE) uncompressed RTP video streaming protocol for real time video.
+This code implements RFC4421 RTP (Real Time Protocol) Payload Format for Uncompressed Video but is mandated by the UK MoD as part of DEF STAN 00-082 (VIVOE) uncompressed RTP video streaming protocol for real time video.
 If you are not familiar with the Generic Vehicle Architecture (DEF STAN 00-23) and VIVOE then you can read more [here](https://en.wikipedia.org/wiki/Generic_Vehicle_Architecture).

+Transmit streams emit a SAP/SDP announcement every second as per RFC 2974 and RFC 4566.
+Also referenced as in DEF STAN 00-082.

 ## Payloader example
 This is a RAW (YUV) Real Time Protocol pay-loader written in C++.
 This example is send only to receive the data you can use the gstreamer pipeline below.